Diaphragmatic pain

 And how exactly does it work?
 Quite simply, the acupressure mat works with the principles of traditional Chinese medicine by acting on specific acupuncture points.
 This can not only relieve tension, but also promote blood circulation and harmonize the energy in your body.
 The small needles on the mat stimulate your skin and encourage the production of endorphins, the body's own happiness hormones.

 The result?
 A feeling of relaxation, calm and relief that you can easily conjure up.
 Place the mat on your bed or on the floor, make yourself comfortable on it and treat yourself to this soothing time-out - perhaps in combination with our three relaxation exercises from above, a short thought journey or meditation.
 This way, you pamper your body and mind at the same time.
 A few minutes a day can make an amazing difference.
 Try it out and feel how the tension eases and you feel lighter and more energized.
-Your body will thank you for it - and soon you won't want to be without your acupressure mat .
-Our tip: As a beginner, choose a mat with as many points as possible, as your body weight will be distributed more gently on it.
-Over time (and as you get used to it), you can switch to a acupressure mat with fewer spikes and at some point perhaps even to a mat with very few spikes to enjoy a more intensive effect.
+Your body will thank you - and soon you won't want to be without your acupressure mat.
+Our tip: As a beginner, choose a mat with as many spikes as possible, as your body weight will be distributed more gently.
+Over time (and as you get used to it), you can switch to an acupressure mat with fewer spikes and at some point perhaps even to a mat with very few spikes in order to enjoy a more intensive effect.

 Diaphragmatic pain - what can you do to avoid it in future?